The summer internship position has been filled. Applications for fall semester internships will be considered starting in July.

 - Being a media watchdog by monitoring daily news for stories about corporate crime and wrongdoing and circulating daily corporate crime clips.

 - Researching public policies, campaign finance data and other relevant background information to inform research.

 - Updating and maintaining databases to track government enforcement against corporate crime.

 - A strong interest in corporate crime and corporate accountability.

 - Excellent written and verbal communication skills.

-- Proficiency in Microsoft Word.
+- Proficiency in Microsoft Word and Excel.

 - Comfortable working independently (this is a remote position).